sunit-developer/odin-recipes-unstyled/README.md

 # odin-recipes

-This is my first Odin project.
+This is my first Odin project, called odin-recipes.

 It contains main index page and three other recipes' web pages, which can be opened from the index.html file's homepage.